jowo-io/next-auth-nostr-provider/README.md

 A light-weight Lightning auth provider for your Next.js app that's entirely self-hosted and plugs seamlessly into the [next-auth](https://github.com/nextauthjs/next-auth) framework.

-> This package is built for Next.js apps that use [next-auth](https://github.com/nextauthjs/next-auth).
+> ℹ️ This package is built for Next.js apps that use [next-auth](https://github.com/nextauthjs/next-auth).
 It's not compatible with other authentication libraries.

 # How it works